|

 to have a tip line with game counselors available

 from 8 AM to 5 PM PST (408-727-1665).
-None
+I'm positive that none

-of those calls were about The Little Mermaid.
+of the calls concerned The Little Mermaid.

 The

-next game, Adventures in the Magic Kingdom,
+next game in the partnership was Adventures in the Magic Kingdom,

 The